Pointed Hopf Algebras with classical Weyl Groups: Acknowledgments

-{ \bf Acknowledgement}: Authors were financially supported by the Australian Research Council.
+Authors were financially supported by the Australian Research Council.
 S. Zhang thanks the School of Mathematics and Physics, The University of Queensland, and Department of Mathematics, the Hong Kong University of Science and Technology, for hospitality.
+We sincerely thank the referee for his or her kind help.

 \end {document}